kubernetes-retired/external-storage/docs/demo/hostpath-provisioner/README.md

 One of the goals of the [nfs-provisioner](https://github.com/kubernetes-incubator/nfs-provisioner) project is to serve as an example implementation of an out-of-tree dynamic provisioner to help others write their own. nfs-provisioner creates NFS-backed PVs in its own opinionated way, and we'll show that it's easy to write your own provisioner that does it your way.

 Note you do **not** have to fork nfs-provisioner.
-As we will see here, you can treat the [`controller` directory](https://github.com/kubernetes-incubator/nfs-provisioner/tree/master/controller) of the nfs-provisioner repo as a library/dependency to import.
+As we will see here, you can treat the [`lib` directory](https://github.com/kubernetes-incubator/nfs-provisioner/tree/master/lib) of the nfs-provisioner repo as a library/dependency to import.
 This gives you the ability to control which version of it to use and you won't have to worry about rebasing your fork.
 You can rest assured that the controller has no NFS-specific functionality in it.
 There are plans to move this controller library into its own repository so stay tuned.

 ##The Provisioner Interface